Hitomi (singer): 2004–2009

-2011–present: Departure from Avex Trax
+2011–2017: Departure from Avex Trax

 Hitomi's last single in the Avex label, "Umarete Kurete Arigato/Smile World", was released on February 16, 2011.
 This month she also inaugurated her own baby clothing brand called PomiPomi.
 On March 28, 2011 it was announced that two new songs, "Special" and "Guru Maze Yeah!" would be used in the NHK educative cartoon Hana Kappa, as opening and ending themes respectively.

 On April 5, 2011, it was announced that Hitomi had left the Avex major label and had signed to Maximum 10, an independent label affiliated with the Avex company.
 On April 27, her tenth studio album and first indie album, Spirit, was released, it featured mainly productions of western artists such as Rivers Cuomo, Chuck Comeau, Pierre Bouvier and Gabe Saporta.
 In June, Hitomi started her first live tour in five years, titled Live Tour 2011: Spirit.

 Despite leaving the Avex label, Hitomi still participated as a featured artist in the tenth anniversary version of their A-Nation.
 She was part of the line-up of the concerts held in Aichi, Osaka, and Tokio.
 Her performance was later included in the DVD of A-Nation released in late 2011.
 In August 2011, Japanese model and occasional singer Mini made a remake of Hitomi's hit single "Candy Girl", which was released as a digital single in September.
 On November 30, 2011, Hitomi released a new mini album entitled Special, in which her songs featured in the NHK educational program Hana Kappa were included.
 This became her last release published by Avex.